hylkepostma/metadater/README.md

 ## Override using APP_META file

-You can override or expand the Git values using an APP_META file in your repository's root.
+You can override the Git values using an APP_META file in your repository's root.
 The file should contain the fields (and values) you want to override, like so:

 ```APP_META